dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

    previously not visible to them, or they might no longer see posts that were previously available to all learners.

-For information about cohort settings for discussion topics, see the following topics.
+For information about settings for discussion topics, see the following topics.

-* :ref:`Coursewide Discussion Topics and Cohorts`
+* :ref:`Coursewide Discussion Topics and Groups`
-* :ref:`Specify Whether CourseWide Discussion Topics are Cohorted`
+* :ref:`Specify Whether CourseWide Discussion Topics are Divided`
 * :ref:`Content Specific Discussion Topics and Cohorts`
-* :ref:`Specify that All ContentSpecific Discussion Topics are Cohorted`
+* :ref:`Specify that All ContentSpecific Discussion Topics are Divided`
-* :ref:`Specify Some ContentSpecific Discussion Topics as Cohorted`
+* :ref:`Specify Some ContentSpecific Discussion Topics as Divided`

 .. _Coursewide Discussion Topics and Groups: